Your GPS has been cancelled - what happens now

 If you are VAT registered, your VAT compliance is now as important as your Self Assessment compliance for keeping GPS.

-New rules from April 2026 will give HMRC additional powers to revoke GPS where a subcontractor is connected to supply chain fraud.
+Since 6 April 2026, HMRC has additional powers to cancel GPS immediately where a business made or received a payment it knew or should have known was connected to the fraudulent evasion of tax (Finance Act 2026, section 220, amending the Finance Act 2004).
+A fraud-based cancellation carries a 5-year bar on reapplying.
 Even if you are not directly involved in fraud, operating in a supply chain where fraud is occurring could put your GPS at risk.

 To protect yourself: